CECAD-Bioinformatics-Facility-Projects/scRNASeq_FADDosome_inhibits_lymphoproliferative_disease_in_CASP8neg_RIPK3neg_mice/README.md

 ## 3. Demo

 ### Quick Demo
-A subset of the seurat object is provided to test generate heatmap workflow
+A subset of the Seurat object is provided to test the generated heatmap workflow

 #### Run Demo
-Open the demo_of_generate_heatmaps.Rmd file within rstudio-server and click the Run button and select Run all.
-It should usually take few seconds until it run through.
+Open the demo_of_generate_heatmaps.Rmd file within rstudio-server and click the Run button, and select Run all.
+It should usually take a few seconds until it runs through.
 This could also be run outside the container if the corresponding packages are installed.